-If you are bitten by a poisonous snake, call 911 or your local emergency number immediately, especially if the area changes color, begins to swell or is painful.
-Many hospitals stock antivenom drugs, which may help you.
+If a venomous snake bites you, call 911 or your local emergency number right away, especially if the bitten area changes color, swells or is painful.
+Many emergency rooms have antivenom drugs, which may help you.

 If possible, take these steps while waiting for medical help:

 - Remove any jewelry, watches or tight clothing before swelling starts.

 - Sit or lie down so that the bite is in a neutral, comfortable position.

 - Clean the bite with soap and water.
 Cover or wrap it loosely with a clean, dry bandage.

 - Don't use a tourniquet or apply ice.

 - Don't cut the bite or try to remove the venom.